 Overall, performance benchmarking allows businesses to:

-Climate change is leading to profound changes in the way businesses operate.
-For SMEs, these changes will accelerate as stakeholders, regulators and competitors respond to the global challenges of climate change.
-As well as the challenges of capturing and reporting climate-related financed emissions, the focus is now turning to biodiversity restoration reporting.
 National regulators and other regional policymakers are calling for the biodiversity impacts of organisations to be quantified and understood.
 This poses a huge challenge for investors in emerging markets like Africa in terms of collating this data and processing it in a meaningful way.
-ASFIN works with members, policymakers and partners on how investors, SMEs and financial services firms are approaching the challenges of investigating and disclosing their impact on the environment and on society.
+ABSUC works with members, policymakers and partners on how investors and companies are approaching the challenges of investigating and disclosing their impact on the environment and on society.

 Recognising that small and medium enterprises (SMEs) play a critical role in the African economies and are also often very vulnerable to the impacts of climate shocks and stresses, building their resilience becomes paramount.
 Disasters in the region have highlighted the devastating impacts faced by the SMEs.
 Climate change is a major concern for small and medium-sized enterprises.
 As per Zurich Insurance Group’s (Zurich) fourth annual global SME survey conducted a year after the Paris Agreement, almost four-fifths (78%) of SMEs surveyed expected risks associated with climate change to have a significant effect on their business.